 - Solo, PVE, and PVP game-play

-The vibe I’m currently getting from Smalland is very kinda; open world MMO-lite.
-In a lot of ways a bit similar to Valheim- or perhaps as if you took one of the popular MMOs out there, like ESO or WoW, and skimmed down some of the horizontal magnitude into a smaller focus area.
-Watching through development videos from way back in early 2021 kinda enhances that viewpoint- a lot of emphasis on individual character look and armor, lore and player choice- all traditionally more a mainstay of the MMO genre than a typical survival title.
-There’s even the breakdown/in depth fleshing out of kinda these mainstay lore type characters (The Elder, Witch, and Engineer)- the game play loops of questing/raising ally/faction style rep and earning cosmetics & mounts.
+The vibe I’m currently getting from Smalland is very open-world MMO-lite.
+Very similar to Conan Exiles- or if you took one of the popular MMOs and skimmed it down into a smaller focus area.
+Watching development videos from way back in early 2021 kinda enhances that viewpoint- emphasis on individual character look and armor, lore, and player choice- all traditional mainstays of the MMO genre versus a typical survival title.
+In addition, they break down and flesh out lore-type characters (The Elder, Witch, and Engineer)- the gameplay loops of questing, raising ally/faction style rep, and earning cosmetics & mounts.

 I wonder if it’s the increased depth & emphasis on the building in Smalland that makes them attach the survival tag to the title, similar to how I’ve had folks explain to me that New World is a survival game because of the depth & style of the world and scavenging/farming materials.
-Or if this is simply another variant of “trying to not die becomes pure survival”.
-There’s also this rather meandering response to an interview question provided to the games head of production, Ben Averley, located below;
+There’s also this somewhat meandering response to an interview question provided to the games head of production, Ben Averley, located below;

 So in terms of the survival genre, do you imagine Smalland as being a relatively welcoming game or on the more harsh end of the spectrum?